-IV.
-Accelerating the Algorithm
+4 Accelerating the Algorithm

-The preceding section described a Dijkstra-based solution to our trajectory optimization problem.
-Despite the efficient search procedure, running times are still excessive because of the large cardinality of the disceretized state space.
-For quantification metrics, see Sec.
-V.
+The previous section described a Dijkstra-based solution to our trajectory optimization problem.
+Despite the efficient search procedure, running times are still excessive due to the large cardinality of the disceretized state space.
+For quantification metrics, see Section 5.

 In this section we present several approaches for accelerating the Dijkstra search.
-We begin by describing an A^ enhanced version, and explain why the acceleration we obtain is only minor.
+We begin by describing an \mathbf{A}^ enhanced version, and explain why the acceleration we obtain is only minor.

-We focus therefore on two additional Dijkstra-based algorithms that trade off accuracy for speed.
-The reduced-state Dijkstra algorithm cuts down the number of vertices in the search graph, by redefining a vertex as a spatial point without the angular (or next-point) components.
-Consideration of the angular components is retained through the backtracking property of the Dijkstra search.
-The hierarchical Dijkstra algorithm conducts an initial search at a coarser spatial resolution, which constrains the finer search to a smaller area of the map.
-Each algorithm by itself achieves a significant speedup compared to the basic Dijkstra algorithms of the preceding section.
-Combined, the two modified algorithms offer an onboard solution to the trajectory generation problem.
-As we demonstrate empirically in Sec.
-V, the performance degradation caused by these suboptimal modifications is minor.
+We focus therefore on two additional Dijkstra-based algorithms that tradeoff accuracy for speed.
+The Reduced-state Dijkstra algorithm cuts down the number of vertices in the search graph, by redefining a vertex as a spatial point without the angular (or next-point) components.
+Consideration of the angular components is retained through the back-tracking property of the Dijkstra search.
+The Hierarchical Dijkstra algorithm conducts an initial search at a coarser spatial resolution, which constrains the finer search to a smaller area of the map.
+Each algorithm by itself achieves a significant speedup compared to the basic Dijkstra algorithms of the previous section.
+Combined, the two modified algorithms offer an on-board solution to the trajectory generation problem.
+As we demonstrate empirically in Section 5, the performance degradation due to these sub-optimal modifications is minor.

-A. Reduced-State Dijkstra
+4.1 Reduced-State Dijkstra

 The major factor that slows down the Dijkstra algorithm is the large state space that needs to be explored.
-As was discussed before, our Dijkstra algorithm employs a state (or vertex) that comprises two neighboring spatial points, resulting in a state-space cardinality of mn, where n is the size of the spatial grid and m is the average number of neighbors to each point in that grid (see Sec.
-III).
+As was discussed before, our Dijkstra algorithm employs a state (or vertex) which comprises of two neighboring spatial points, resulting in a state-space cardinality of mn, where nis the size of the spatial grid and m is the average number of neighbors to each point in that grid (see Section 3).
 This two-point state decodes the flight velocity vector so that we can deduce the angular acceleration (and its associated costs) between two neighboring vertices.
-The underlying idea behind the reduced-state Dijkstra is to settle for a single-point vertex, while still accounting for all cost components, albeit in a suboptimal way.
-To take account of acceleration cost components, we shall use the trace-back feature that is inherent in the Dijkstra algorithm.
-The basic idea is very similar to the one used in Sec.
-III.D to enforce the turn radius constraints.
+The underlying idea behind the Reduced-State Dijkstra is to settle for a single-point vertex, while still accounting for all cost components, albeit in a sub-optimal way.
+To take account of acceleration cost components, we shall use the trace-back feature which is inherent in the Dijkstra algorithm.
+The basic idea is very similar to the one used in Section 3.4 to enforce the turn-radius constraints.

-The reduced-state Dijkstra algorithm thus reduces the state space to n vertices.
-Its running time is therefore $\mathcal{O}(n \log n)$.
-A vertex is defined to be a single point in the three-dimensional mesh, that is, $v = \mathbf{X} = (x_1, y_1, z_1) \in S_0$.
-A neighbor of vertex v is defined by Eq.
-(15).
+The Reduced-State Dijkstra algorithm thus reduces the state-space to n vertices.
+Its running time is therefore $O(n \log n)$.
+A vertex is defined to be a single point in the 3D mesh, i.e., $v = X = (x_1, y_1, z_1) \in S_0$.
+A neighbor of vertex v is defined by equation (15).

 Computation of the angular acceleration (and the associated riding qualities cost) requires three consecutive spatial points.
-Referring back to Dijkstra's algorithm, recall that for each retired vertex v(now a single spatial point) the algorithm stores its predecessor vertex in order to trace back the optimal path.
-Now, whenever a vertex is retired the algorithm is required to update the cost-to-go estimates for its neighbors.
-For such a vertex v we use the following notation: $pre(v) = (x_1, y_1, z_1)$ is its predecessor vertex; $v = (x_2, y_2, z_2)$ is the current vertex; and $u = (x_3, y_3, z_3)$ is the neighboring vertex.
-With these definitions, the edge cost C(v, u) can be computed by using exactly the same equations (23-27) that were used before.
-Turn radius constraints can be incorporated into this algorithm exactly as described in Sec.
-III.D.
+Referring back to Dijkstra's algorithm in Table 1, recall that for each retired vertex v (now a single spatial point) the algorithm stores its predecessor vertex in order to trace back the optimal path.
+Now, whenever a vertex is retired, the algorithm is required to update the cost-to-go estimates for its neighbors.
+For such a vertex v we use following notation: $pre(v) = (x_1, y_1, z_1)$ is its predecessor vertex; $v = (x_2, y_2, z_2)$ is the current vertex; and $u = (x_3, y_3, z_3)$ is neighboring vertex.
+With these definitions, the edge cost C(v, u) can be computed by using exactly the same equations (23)-(27) that were used before.
+Turn radius constraints may be incorporated into this algorithm exactly as described in Section 3.4.